Home Inspector Training Courses

 Private career colleges are accepted as equivalent to community colleges subject to applicable policy, but students may be required to take final competency exam.
 The Home Inspection programs offered by the following education providers are currently accepted by the OAHI and are considered to fulfill requirements.

-Carson Dunlop and Associates offer OAHI members in good standing a reduced cost for training programs.
+Carson Dunlop offers OAHI members in good standing a reduced cost for training programs.

 OAHI Prior Learning Assessment Exam: